 Closed versus open versus mixed

-For this project, we already have a live website, but it isn’t performing as well as we hoped.
+We already have a live website for this project, but it isn't performing as well as we hoped.
 I doubt we would remove a massive amount of features that entirely redesign every point of the experience.

 Some elements exist (such as the filters) that may serve well in future iterations.
-However, we don’t know how to organize these, and we also don’t know what is missing.
+However, we don't know how to organize these, and we also don't know what's missing.

 Online versus in-person